 Whether you like it or not, you are your child’s role model.
 Act one!

-- make them feel loved just the way they are,
+- Making them feel loved just as they are,

 Imagine what remarkable parents your children will be in the future…